Information for refugees from Ukraine - frequently asked questions

 Further information is available from the responsible authority, the Point of Single Contact Berlin.

-• My employer requires a tax identification number (tax ID).
-How do I get the tax ID?
+• My employer requires a tax identification number (tax ID) and a social insurance identity card.
+How do I get these?

 The tax identification number (Steuer-ID or IdNr.) is assigned to every person who registers with a main or sole residence in a registry of residents in Germany.
 It is also required for children to identify them in tax procedures, such as for the payment of child benefit, for exemption orders or for the payment of benefits from pension insurance (orphan’s benefit).